PSMF Cabbage Dumplings

 Camilla Caton’s recipe for low-carb, high-protein cabbage dumplings is the perfect low-carb substitute for wonton wrappers on a PSMF diet.
 The little dumplings fry up quickly and make it so easy to keep on track!

-Lean chicken breast provides the majority of the energy and protein in this recipe as well as niacin, vitamin B6, choline, phosphorus, and selenium.
-Spinach and cabbage add folate, vitamin A, C, and K1, as well as a variety of minerals.
+Lean chicken breast provides the majority of the energy and protein in this recipe, as well as niacin, vitamin B6, choline, phosphorus, and selenium.
+Spinach and cabbage add folate, vitamins A, C, and K1, as well as a variety of minerals.

 The egg white adds protein to the dish, and the soy sauce, sesame oil, ginger, coriander, and lemongrass give it the signature Asian flavour.